 3M's materials science leadership, diversified product portfolio, and global distribution network underpin durable cash generation and stability for long-term investors.
 However, ongoing litigation exposure, industrial cyclicality, and portfolio restructuring risks warrant careful evaluation before committing capital to this diversified industrial conglomerate.
 Its innovation pipeline and productivity programs reinforce competitive positioning by consistently improving performance, lowering costs, and accelerating time to market.

-For the same market cap but different sectors and themes, take a look at my best large cap AI, automotive, basic materials, brokers, cloud, communication services, energy, financial, healthcare, industrial, retail, semiconductor, tech, utility stocks.
+For the same large cap segment, see best AI, automotive, basic materials, brokers, cloud, communication services, construction, or cybersecurity stocks.